BIJOY-SUST/Client-Server-Android-Chat-Application/README.md

 This android app is a real-time chat application based on a chat server system usign socket programming.
 Here, multiple user can join the chat server simultaneously using client system and chating with others.

-Descriptions of the project is in [*description.md*](https://github.com/BIJOY-SUST/Client-Server-Android-Chat-Application/blob/master/description.pdf)
+Descriptions and Instruction of the project is in [*description.md*](https://github.com/BIJOY-SUST/Client-Server-Android-Chat-Application/blob/master/description.pdf)